 A key part of a strong and resilient health system is sustainable access and appropriate use of safe, effective, quality-assured, and affordable health commodities.
-Our teams work closely with national and sub-national health authorities, health care providers, logisticians, policy- and decision-makers, communities, the private sector, and other donors and stakeholders to design and implement a mix of interventions for strengthening supply chain systems.
+Our teams work closely with national and sub-national health care providers, logisticians, policy- and decision-makers, communities, the private sector, and other donors and stakeholders to design and implement a mix of interventions for strengthening supply chain systems.

 Information systems: In 2016, the Ministries of Health in Panama and Guatemala lacked a tool for reviewing supply chain data to support HIV/AIDS commodity procurement planning, decision making, and distribution to HIV/AIDS clinics.
 URC supported the development of low-cost, web-based logistics management information systems – including the design, testing, and scale-up of the applications nationwide in both countries.
 Today, these systems provide stock status in real time and – when necessary – trigger an immediate dispatch of commodities.